 The first group largely based their thinking on existing paradigms and constructs, thinking that flying was like a ship in the air, needing stability and powerful engines as the main driver.
 The second group took a different approach and viewed that the challenge was less about power and floating, but more about maintaining control in an inherently unstable environment, recognising that planes would need to bank and turn, accelerate and de-accelerate and face varied conditions.

-It is a great story, and the long and short of it is that the more nimble, excited innovators who had less resources, but who looked at the problem in a new way, based on their experience with bicycles and the inherent instability of such, won the day, and in December 17, 1903, Wilbur Wright piloted the first manned, controlled and powered flight.
+It is a great story, and the long and short of it is that the more nimble, excited innovators who had fewer resources, but who looked at the problem in a new way, based on their experience with bicycles and the inherent instability of such, won the day, and on December 17, 1903, Wilbur Wright piloted the first manned, controlled and powered flight.

 So what has this to do with the future of wealth management?

-With so much of the wealth management industry in the past having been product centric in mindset, the reality of a new era of servicing clients to get paid has brought on natural extended innovations like selling products directly to consumers over the Internet, adding new web-based interfaces to product purchasing/sales – and there has been some great work here over the years.
+With so much of the wealth management industry in the past has been product centric in mindset, the reality of a new era of servicing clients to get paid has brought on naturally extended innovations like selling products directly to consumers over the Internet, adding new web-based interfaces to product purchasing/sales – and there has been some great work here over the years.

 However, is that really the problem that needs solving moving forward?
 Is success in the future more about technology enabled human relationships and service rather than making products easier to purchase products in newer and clever ways?

 In Australia as in many geographies, there are mandated regulatory shifts to wealth managers being paid directly by clients (fee for service) and removal of product related conflicted remunerations.
 With product providers moving online to sell their products also, wealth managers are now considering their proposition which naturally is moving to improve the servicing of their clients and becoming professional buyers of investments for their clients rather than professional sellers of products.
 It means bringing some order and structure into what is largely a chaotic and often changing world of real people in real situations, not products.